LightAndLight/property-based-testing-talk/slides/what-why.md

 `2 + 3 = 3 + 2`

 <div class="notes">
-- Adding numbers
+Adding numbers

-- It is commutative
+The order in which you add them doesn't matter

-- The operation doesn't care about the order of its arguments
+This is commutativity
 </div>

 ##